 Resources and Tools for Implementing Digital Accessibility

 We’ve talked about the ‘Why’, and you may be wondering about the ‘How’.
 There are many online resources that cover best practice for digital accessibility.
+I've included a website accessibility checklist that summarizes key recommendations.

 w3.org/WAI/test-evaluate – Extremely practical and helpful.
 This page becomes a basic checklist with many examples and thorough information.